‘Mass casualties’ as UN shelter struck amid intense fighting in Khan Younis | KRDO

 “Buildings ablaze and mass casualties.
 Safe access to and from the center has been denied for two days.
 People are trapped,” Thomas White, the director of UNRWA Affairs, said on X.

 At least nine people were killed and another 75 injured, White said, adding that a team from his agency and the World Health Organization were trying to reach the site.
-He said the building shelters 800 people and had been hit by Israeli tank fire.
+He said the building shelters 800 people.
+UNRWA Commissioner-General Philippe Lazzarini said on X that the entire Khan Younis Training Center, one of the largest UNRWA facilities in Gaza, was sheltering 30,000 people, and is clearly marked as a UN site.

-However, the Israel Defense Forces (IDF) said in a statement that it has “currently” ruled out that the incident was “the result of an aerial or artillery strike by the IDF.”
+In a statement, the Israel Defense Forces (IDF) said it had “currently” ruled out that the incident was “the result of an aerial or artillery strike by the IDF.”

 It said a “thorough review of the operations of the forces in the vicinity is underway,” adding that it is “examining the possibility that the strike was a result of Hamas fire.”